Fat Transfer vs. Breast Implants

 What They’re Saying:

-Reports from plastic surgery’s leading authority, the American Society of Plastic Surgeons (ASPS), confirms what we already know — that fat transfer breast augmentations only provide a relatively small increase in size.
+Reports from plastic surgery’s leading authority, the American Society of Plastic Surgeons (ASPS), confirm what we already know — that fat transfer breast augmentations only provide a relatively small increase in size.
 It is recommended primarily for individuals who prefer natural results and wish to see a subtle increase in breast size.

 Breast Implants: In Greater Detail